Bassiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 1-confused_smiley

-This script that displays the confused smiley "(Ôo)'"
+this script that displays the confused smiley "(Ôo)'"

+## 2-hellofile

+this  script that displays the content of the /etc/passwd file